 Info for International Students

 So you are new to Canada, welcome!
-During the hectic time of getting adjusted to life in Victoria there are a few things to keep in mind as international student.
-The following tasks are extra tasks that international students will need to do.
+During the hectic time of getting adjusted to life in Victoria there are a few things to keep in mind as an international student!

 Applying for a study permit